gabovj/gabovj/README.md

 - 👋 Hi, I’m @gabovj
-- 👀 I’m interested in data analysis, machine learning, deep learning
+- 👀 I’m interested in building backend focusing in data projects
-- 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gabriel@gabot.dev